gitbutlerapp/gitbutler/README.md

 In a nutshell, it's a more flexible version of `git add -p` and `git rebase -i`, allowing you to efficiently multitask across branches.

-## How does it work?
+## How Does It Work?

 GitButler keeps track of uncommitted changes in a layer on top of Git.
 Changes to files or parts of files can be grouped into what we call virtual branches.
 Whenever you are happy with the contents of a virtual branch, you can push it to a remote.
 GitButler makes sure that the state of other virtual branches is kept separate.

-## How do GB's virtual branches differ from Git branches?
+## How Do GB's Virtual Branches Differ From Git Branches?

 The branches that we know and love in Git are separate universes, and switching between them is a full context switch.
 GitButler allows you to work with multiple branches in parallel in the same working directory.
 This effectively means having the content of multiple branches available at the same time.